Exclusive Forster quality offers the best way to check your rifle chamber for safety.

 Headspace = distance between the bolt face and a datum line (determined by SAAMI) where the front of the cartridge rests on its shoulder when the bolt is closed.

-Forster offers three lengths of headspace gages per rifle caliber.
-In order from the shortest to longest, they are: GO, NO-GO and FIELD:
+Forster offers three lengths of headspace gages per rifle caliber, in order from shortest to longest:

 - GO: Corresponds to the minimum chamber dimensions.
 If a rifle closes on a GO gage, the chamber will accept ammunition that is made to SAAMI’s maximum specifications.
 The GO gage is essential for checking a newly-reamed chamber in order to ensure a tight, accurate and safe chamber that will accept SAAMI maximum ammo.
 Although the GO gage is necessary for a gunsmith or armorer, it usually has fewer applications for the collector or surplus firearms purchaser.

 - NO-GO: Corresponds to the maximum headspace Forster recommends for gunsmiths chambering new, bolt action rifles.
 This is NOT a SAAMI-maximum measurement.
 If a rifle closes on a NO-GO gage, it may still be within SAAMI specifications or it may have excessive headspace.
 To determine if there is excessive headspace, the chamber should then be checked with a FIELD gage.
 The NO-GO gage is a valuable tool for checking a newly-reamed chamber in order to ensure a tight and accurate chamber.